timacdonald/log-fake/readme.md

 ### assertWasForgotten()

-Assert that the channel / stack was forgotten at least one time.
+Assert that the channel was forgotten at least one time.

 #### Can be called on...